 One additional benefit: you only pay interest on the amount of the credit line that’s used.
 For example, if you have a $30,000 credit line but only used $10,000, you will only pay interest on the $10,000 amount.
 Keep in mind that home equity loans can be set up with either a fixed or variable rate.
 Each offers certain benefits, so be sure to weigh both options to determine which one is best for you.

 You might be surprised to discover how flexible some creditors can be.
 Mortgage terms can be renegotiated and credit card rates lowered.
 Negotiating credit card debt isn't hard – sometimes all you need to do is ask.
 If you’re unable to get the creditor to budge, take your business elsewhere if you can.
 You may also want to look into debt consolidation plans.

-Create a spending budget.
-Everyone knows how important it is to have a budget to track expenses, but far too many simply don’t have one.
+While most people know how important it is to have a budget to track expenses, far too many simply don’t have one.
 Without realizing how much you’re spending each month, "small" expenses can add up.
 Creating a written budget for your household can help you gain control of spending and identify areas where you can save.